 Review by Graham Johnstone

 It opens with ‘You Are Here’ by Woodrow Phoenix.
-Stark black and white drawings four to a page of empty London scenes: is this someone’s journey?
+Stark black and white drawings four to a page of empty London scenes.
+Is this someone’s journey?
 If so to what purpose?
 It ends with traffic directions on the road, “Turn Right” pointing towards his similarly wordless graphic journey Rumble Strip.

 Melinda Gebbie illustrates a story by novelist Stella Duffy.
 Gebbie excels at depicting the interior world, and her impressionistic style may not be best matched to the exact logistics of this tale of mistaken identity.

 In Chris Pettit’s ‘The Hard Shoulder’ a man returns, we guess from prison.
 Loose ends from previous events bring people back into his life, with their guns for money, but maybe he’s changed and not looking for what they think.
-It’s illustrated by Garry Marshall, real talent apparently lost to comics.
+It’s illustrated by Garry Marshall, real talent lost to comics.
 It’s both realistic and expressive – locales, figures and faces rendered boldly in areas of black and white with minimal spot-on lines.

 ‘Come Down Town’ is by Carol Swain and drawn in her distinctive pencil style.
 Someone is painting the town not red but black.
 Bookstores and books themselves.
 But who and why?
 A failed writer?
 There seems to be a focus on local authors with signed copies in book shops being blacked over.
 The investigating officer seems almost too concerned.
 It’s better for ending not fully solved.